 20 Feb 2019

+Some Workgroup participants questioned the need for such a complex method of calculating prices, referring to the second calculation run to adjust reference prices to cater for anticipated revenue under recovery arising from Storage and interruptible capacity discounts.
+Proposers of Modifications were asked to consider providing more clarity as to why their methods have been chosen.
+Some Workgroup participants challenged this CWD approach on distortion grounds, since they felt it was a revenue recovery reference price adjustment being recovered through geographically different charges rather than a flat (‘postalised’) approach, noting that this is done at Exit currently.

+It was clarified that at this point all Modifications calculate an adjustment within the RPM for the anticipated shortfall of interruptible and storage discounts (and in the case of Modification 0678B, any anticipated under recovery from the application of the Optional Capacity Charge) which is calculated in the same manner.
+It was clarified that this is effectively re-scaling (Article 6.4c).
+However, the impact for CWD and PS methodologies is different.

 The Workgroup considered the current arrangements, the principle drivers, tariff year modelling, allowed revenue and netting-off of allowed revenue for existing contracts,

 Some Workgroup participants believed there would be some distortion in charges between contract prices and “new” capacity prices as a result of netting-off allowed revenue for existing contracts.
 It was noted that the TAR NC does not cover how to treat existing contracts within the RPM.
 Consideration needs to be given to the interaction between under recovery of costs and the revenue recovery approach.